Dayna Pidhoresky

-Dayna Pidhoresky (born 18 November 1986) is a Canadian long-distance runner.
-She competed in the women's marathon at the 2017 World Championships in Athletics.
+Dayna Pidhoresky (born 18 November 1986) is a Canadian long-distance runner and Olympian.
+She competed in the women's marathon at the 2017 World Championships in Athletics and the 2020 Tokyo Olympics.

 On 20 October 2019, Pidhoresky won the Canadian Olympic Trials Marathon in a time of 2:29.03.
 Her performance secured her position for the 2020 Tokyo Olympic Marathon representing Canada.
 However, on the flight to Tokyo, Pidhoresky was seated next to a passenger who subsequently tested positive for COVID-19, and as a result was required to quarantine for fourteen days without access to training facilities.
 Despite this, she opted to compete, finishing the race in seventy-third and last place with a time of 3:03:10.
 She said that "a month ago, that would have been so disappointing because I had big goals, but as we approached the race I really had to alter my goals.
 I didn't think I was going to make it to the start line."

-Pidhoresky currently holds the women's record for the Vancouver Marathon with a time of 2:34:37, breaking the record she previously set in 2022 by three seconds.
+Pidhoresky previously held the Canadian women's record for the Vancouver Marathon with a time of 2:33:25.
+Her 2023 record was also the overall women's record for the course until 2026.
+She is a 3 time champion of the event.